-- 10 teams ...
-1 team from the Host Association + 7 teams from the Associations which qualified from the previous WWhCC + 2 teams from the Associations which qualified through the World Wheelchair-B Curling Championship (WWhBCC). - Teams placed in one group, playing a round robin and one session of tie-breaker games if required, to establish the top four ranked teams.
+- 12 teams ...
+1 team from the Host Association + 8 teams from the Associations which qualified from the previous WWhCC + 3 teams from the Associations which qualified through the World Wheelchair-B Curling Championship (WWhBCC). - Teams placed in one group, playing a round robin to establish the top six ranked teams.